Microsoft Server Product Licensing

 This article applies to: Software Licensing

 In July 2010, Cornell University and Microsoft negotiated a Server Agreement to include most Microsoft server products, as an addendum to our existing Campus Agreement.
-This agreement was renewed in May 2013 for another three years.

 The Campus Server Agreement allows Cornell University staff and faculty, and most Cornell affiliates, to download selected Microsoft server products and install them onto computers owned by Cornell University and eligible affiliated institutions.